 How Are Day Trading Capital Gains Taxed?

-Navigating how day trading capital gains are taxed can be a little tricky.
+Navigating how day trading capital gains are taxed can be tricky.
 However, below is a breakdown for you.

 Day Trading Taxes In Canada As A Business